 EG: Knowing that the fashion industry is one of the most polluting and the most wasteful, it is hard to understand how any brand can close their eyes to this and keep doing what they have always been doing.
 It is also devastating to see how workers (especially women) have been treated in factories that produce fast fashion.
 I am so impressed by W+S’s efforts in helping women because it is not just about paying them a fair wage, but it is also about giving them a better life overall and a chance for a better future for themselves and their families.

 This project has definitely given me a purpose again and I feel extremely proud to be working with W+S. I personally feel that I really could not sell something that I didn’t believe in, and it is so rewarding to also be working with like-minded buyers that also share the same values and are so enthusiastic about this collaboration.
 My personal goal is to be able to sell enough Collective Heart so that W+S will be able to keep hiring more & more women!

-Meenu, one of our seamstresses, hard at work while making the Collective Heart products.
+Meenu, WORK+SHELTER tailor, hard at work while making the Collective Heart products.